BigweldIndustries/BigBot/README.md

 BigBot is a discord selfbot made using python

 # How to download
-Go to releases and click on the latest one
+Go to releases and click on the latest one.
+To get your user token, just look up "get discord token"

 # What is this?
 Discord selfbots are kind of like normal discord bots, that